 We wanted a company name which represents what we stand for: Inspiration, integrity, courage, self-belief, passion and drive.
-Eileen came up with her idea.
+Eileen came up with Amastra.
 Here’s her story.

-“I started my working career by joining the Merchant Navy as a Deck Cadet working for Shell Tankers.
-At the time, Shell hadn’t employed females at sea and were breaking new ground by offering me a cadetship.
+“I started my working career by joining the Merchant Navy as a Deck Cadet at Shell Tankers.
+Shell had never employed female Deck Officers and were breaking new ground by offering me a cadetship.

-I trained at Cardiff College of Nautical Science, completing my Officer exams and returned to sea to complete my sea time.
-The ship I was assigned to was the Amastra.
+I trained at Cardiff College of Nautical Science, passing my Officer exams and returned to sea on the Amastra.

-The Amastra, the second Shell Tanker of that name, was built in 1958 in Smiths dock, Teesside UK (the first Amastra having been built in 1935).
-She carried lubricating oil, fuel oil and molasses with each tank on board often having a different parcel of cargo.
-The Amastra had a long history including being holed by a mine in 1967, and spending weeks in dry-dock for maintenance and repair work.
+The Amastra, the second Shell Tanker of that name, was built in 1958 in Smiths dock, Teesside UK (the first Amastra was built in 1935).
+She carried lubricating oil, fuel oil, and molasses with each tank on board carrying a different parcel of cargo.
+The Amastra had a long history including being holed by a mine in 1967, spending weeks in dry-dock for maintenance and repair work.
 She was scrapped in Chittagong, India in 1985.

 I sailed on the Amastra for 7 months, finishing my cadetship and becoming 3rd Officer.
-I took the watch on the bridge, and held the cargo watch whilst the vessel was in port.
-Shell Tankers had the courage to employ their first girl Deck Cadet.
+I took the watch on the bridge at sea, and held the cargo watch whilst the vessel was in port.
+Shell Tankers had the courage to employ its first girl Deck Cadet.
 The training I received gave me the strength and self belief to succeed.
 Amastra gave me the confidence to believe that anything is possible if you believe in yourself.”